rohitpaul1998/Dimely/README.md

 # Dimely 🪙
 Dimely is an advanced iOS expense tracking app built on Swift and UIKit.
-It lets you track, category and analyze on the go.
+It lets you track, categorize and analyze on the go.